mbart13/audiophile-ecommerce-website/README.md

 }
 ```

-All i had to do was to use useRouter hook that comes with next.js and add this line: 'color={asPath === link.url ? 'accent' : 'white'}

-So basically with this one line of code I had functionality I wanted, and it didn't require complicated solutions that you can find on the Internet.
+So basically with these 2 additional lines of code I had functionality I wanted, and it didn't require complicated solutions that you can find on the Internet.

 #### Redux Toolkit

 Redux is one of the oldest and most popular state management libraries for React applications, and although currently there are [many alternatives](https://leerob.io/blog/react-state-management) to choose from, in job listings for React positions you will see Redux more often than others.
 Redux Toolkit is a library that makes working with Redux a lot easier, as it eliminates a lot of boilerplate.
 With Redux Toolkit you can create so called slices (pieces of state in your application) that combine action creators and reducers.
+It automatically sets up Redux DevTools by default.
-It also allows you to update state in a 'mutating way' thanks to Immer library it uses under the hood. g
+It also allows you to update state in a 'mutating way' thanks to Immer library it uses under the hood.
 In the application I'm using Redux to hold mostly state of cart, persist it to local storage and retrieve it when the app is loaded.
 Dan Abramov, creator of Redux, recommends subscribing to store to persist data to local storage.
 So that's the approach I followed.
 You can read more about it [here](https://stackoverflow.com/questions/35305661/where-to-write-to-localstorage-in-a-redux-app).

+#### Accessibility

+To prevent form from being submitted when cart is empty I used aria-disabled instead of 'disabled'.
+Using an aria attribute will make disabled buttons [more inclusive](https://css-tricks.com/making-disabled-buttons-more-inclusive/).

+I also added 'Skip to content' link, it lets keyboard users and screen readers jump from the top of the page to the main content without have to go through other elements in the navigation menu.

+### Continued development

+Create unit and integration tests with Jest/React-Testing-Library.

 ## Author